The Importance of Versioning with PoliciesWhat is policy versioning?Policy versioning is the practice of ...

 Taking the Short-cut

 Once you have followed that simple DocRead workflow, your company policy or compliance officer can simply monitor the progress of the policy through your company by using embedded MI dashboards.
-He/She can see who has read and confirmed understanding of the document, which departments are regularly ignoring the requirement to read the updates and which are always on time.
+They can see who has read and confirmed understanding of the document, which departments are regularly ignoring the requirement to read the updates, and which are always on time.